okkuweb/slimegames-pico8/docs/slimegames.md

 - Add epic anime cutscenes for when you hit the balls in a certain way.
 Eg. when you drop on the ball from the above.
 - When pushing the opposite direction button it should override the already pushed direction
 - Remember to fix the slime positions so that they're in identical positions
+- Change the local variables to be actually local to functions

 ## Ball physics
 - The speed is always constant defined number on hit